Nicks182/MFD_Thingy/README.md

 # MFD_Thingy
-Web Based Multi-Function Display for Sim games... or any games
+Web Based Multi-Function Display for Sim games... or any games.

 This app simulates keyboard and mouse inputs.
 It is very similar to other apps like matricapp.com or gameglass.gg, but apps like this require you to install a app/service on your main machine and then another app/client on the device you wish to use.